GurpritK/InkAndRead/README.md

 ### Colour Scheme and Design Choices

 I wanted to create a cosy library nook feeling on this virtual website and employed warm neutral tone colours and wooden textures to evoke this.
-The primary colours used were browns, and the font colours were creams and contrasted against the browns.
-I generated an AI image with prompts to bring my vision to life of a welcoming reading area for a community of readers, with elements of all those colours in one image to tie the website together.
+The primary colours used were muted shades of green, and the font colours were muted pale yellow shades and browns.
+I generated an AI image with prompts to bring my vision to life of a welcoming reading area for a community of readers, creating a cohesive look with the hero image tying the website together.

-I shifted the navbar to the left hand side of the page, rather than keep it at the top, to create the imagery of a bookshelf.
+I shifted the navbar to the left hand side of the page, rather than keep it at the top.
 By removing the navbar from the top, my aim was to create website which would feel less corporate.

-The colour palette was generated using [Coolors](https://www.coolors.co).
+The inspiration colour palette was generated using [Coolors](https://www.coolors.co).
+However, as I developed and designed the website, I tweaked and experimented with other colours so the website palette may not be an exact palette of the original palette selected.
+There are still elements of the original palette within the website, but I incorporated more shades of yellows.

 <details>
   <summary>Colour Palette</summary>